To assess and upgrade the ventilation system in an existing home, do the following:

 Lawrence Berkeley National Laboratory has compiled an extensive guide to ventilation for new and older homes called Ventilate Right: Ventilation Guide for New and Existing California Homes that provides detailed information on options in ventilation equipment, along with a multi-step process for selecting, installing, and commissioning home ventilation equipment.

 The ASHRAE IAQ guide also points out issues in addition to ventilation rates that can influence IAQ.
 These include the following:

 - Lack of quality control in the design and installation of heating, air conditioning, and ventilation systems

 - Moisture in the enclosure from leaks and humidity

 - Moisture and dirt in the ventilation systems

-- Indoor contaminant sources such as off gassing cabinetry, carpet, cleansers, paints, and finishes.
+- Indoor contaminant sources such as off gassing cabinetry, carpet adhesives and carpet, cleansers, paints, and finishes.

 - Ineffective filtration and air cleaning

 - Poor air distribution which can under-ventilate some portions of the dwelling

 Other BASC guides provide best practices for addressing many of these issues, such as the guides linked to the EPA Indoor airPLUS checklist.